ExaWorks/job-api-spec/specification.md

 to `CANCELED` is not immediate when calling that method, but only occurs once the backend is enacting that request.

-The `ACTIVE` state is the only state where the job will consume resources.
+The job consumes billable resources while in the `ACTIVE` state.
+Depending on the executor implementation, the job may also consume billable resources while in the `STAGE_IN`, `STAGE_OUT`, and/or `CLEAN_UP` states.

 Backend implementations are likely to have their own state definitions state and transition semantics.
 An implementation of this API MUST ensure that: